new-89/gradle/platforms/documentation/docs/src/docs/release/notes.md

 Now, Gradle emits a deprecation warning that explains this situation.

 This deprecation warning is the same failure message that now appears when multiple equal-length chains are available that produce _incompatible_ variants that would still each satisfy a resolution request.
-In this situation, resolution fails with an ambiguity failure, and Gradle emits a failure message that looks like this:
+In this case, resolution fails with an ambiguity failure, and Gradle emits a message like this:

 ```text
 FAILURE: Build failed with an exception.